|Service Dogs, ADA and the Fair Housing Act||3.00|

 3 Elective Hours

-According to North Dakota License Law, Chapter 70-02-04-22, you must complete a “distance education course within one year of the date of enrollment.”
+According to North Dakota License Law, Chapter 70-02-04-22, “A student must complete the distance education course within one year of the date of enrollment.”
+You will no longer be able to complete a course from this Continuing Ed Express course list page after one (1) year of purchasing the course.

 Visit the North Dakota Real Estate Commission website for more information about continuing education requirements.